 While the scenic photos of the Alaska winter are breathtaking to most of us, surviving in the frigid temperatures in Alaska, especially during November and December, which are the peak winter months, is no joke.

-Of course, the main attraction during the entirety of this season is the Northern Lights viewing that is quite spectacular and feels unreal for someone who has never experienced it before.
+Of course, the main attraction during the entirety of this season is the Northern Lights viewing which is quite spectacular and feels unreal for someone who has never experienced it before.

 The winter scenery here is a mix of greys and blue-black sky.
 A section of tourists selects this season to avoid mosquitoes (the night frost kills them) and the crowd that comes in the Peak season.
 While the crowd during this season isn’t scant, it isn’t as crowded as Summer.

 It is also the season when most of the wildlife in Alaska hibernates, and only a few varieties can be seen around in nature.
 Some of the winter sports and activities to try during this season would be Nordic skiing, Dog-sledge rides, Snowmobiling, and watching the night sky.
 Watching the extraordinary places where the glaciers have frozen could also be explored with the proper guides.